vonschbo/my-simple-android-calculator/README.md

  you can view and modify any changes you want in the expression.

- At the end of the input bar, "/?" button indicates to check the simple syntax error appears in the expression user entered.
+ At the end of the input bar, "/?" button indicates to check the simple syntax error appears in the expression user entered, a toaster will appear.

  Every time the user press "=", the result of the expression will be given, and also saved to the textview under the button.